miguelcorralesg/miguelcorralesg.github.io/_projects/3_project.md

 # Project description

 The idea of this work is based on the concept of using Plug-and-Play (PnP) regularization, which suggests reinterpreting the effect of the regularizer as a denoising problem.
 Due to this denoising step, various statistical and deep denoisers become attractive.
 For this work, DnCNN (gaussian blind denoiser) and DRUNet (non-blind gaussian denoisers) are used to evaluate if we can show superior results compared to state-of-the-art regularization techniques on post-stack seismic inversion such as TV regularization.
-It is important to emphasize that we are not denoising the input data; the denoising is performed along the Primal-Dual algorithm.
+It is important to emphasize that we are not denoising the input data; the denoising is performed along the Primal-Dual algorithm <d-cite key="eage:/content/papers/10.3997/2214-4609.2022616015"></d-cite>.

 # Status and Results